 Picking your Star Citizen starter ship and starter pack is an exciting time as a new player.
 In this page, we provide our recommendations for and reviews of the best Star Citizen starter ships and show you how you can purchase a starter pack on the official Roberts Space Industries website.

-A Star Citizen special referral bonus is not available for Foundation Festival.
+A Star Citizen special referral bonus is available until 5 December 2025 at 2000 UTC for the annual IAE event.

 The Avenger Titan is the best all-around Star Citizen starter ship, but it is not the lowest-cost option.